360 Degrees Feedback: Is it an Effective Method of Performance Evaluation?

 4. Helps in Planning and Training

 Part of a growth plan is the training of employees.
 Now, with the report, you can identify the skills that your employees need and establish a training culture that addresses the needs of the employees.
-Some employee training programs include coaching, seminars, conferences, workshops, classes, and so on.
+Some worker training programs include coaching, seminars, conferences, workshops, classes, and so on.

 Advantages of 360 Degree Feedback